hipe/tmx/zerk/doc/issues/030-unified-language.md

     graphs while detecting cycles. once the graph is done being resolved, the "state" functions as little more than a wrapper around an evalution.

-  • "significant unavailability reason" is defined in [#030].
 _